Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 A dropped FYS course does not appear on the transcript and does not satisfy the FYS graduation requirement.

 Earning a final grade of W or F in a FYS course satisfies the FYS graduation requirement.
-However, no credits are earned toward other graduation requirements, and the course cannot be used to reduce a distribution requirement.
+However, no credits are earned toward other graduation requirements, and the course cannot be used to reduce a Distribution requirement.
 FYS courses cannot be repeated.

 Students may elect to complete an additional writing-focused course to replace a grade of F earned in an FYS course.
 The substituted writing-focused course may not be used to fulfill any other General Education requirement, and this option must be pre-approved by submitting an appeal to the Academic Standards Committee.